rageworx/libendetool/README.md

 ## Used encoding.

-* BASE-64 for encode and decode datas as ASCII ranged text string.
+* BASE-64 for encode and decode method as simple text string
-* AES-256 CBC.
+* AES CBC with 128, 192 and 256 bits

 ## Supported compilers

-* LLVM GCC for Apple Mac OS.
+* Xcode (llvm) for Apple Mac OS up to Big Sur
-* gcc 32bit, 64bit ( inc. Apple HPC gcc )
+* POSIX gcc
-* MinGW, MinGW-W64 32bit, 64bit
 * Visual Studio 2008, 2012, and later

 ## Supported to encode and decode.

-* Multibyte (or ASCII) strings
-* UTF-8 strings
+* UTF-8, MBCS strings by simple text() and encodedtext() method
-* UNICODE as binary encoding.
+* wide charactors as binary encoding

 ## External Licenses

-* tiny-AES-c (new)
+* tiny-AES-c
     - Author: Kokke
     - Source repo.: https://github.com/kokke/tiny-AES-c